ansible/awx/docs/tasks.md

 Background Tasks in AWX
 =======================

-AWX runs a lot of Python code asynchronously _in the background_ - meaning _outside_ of the context of an HTTP request, such as:
+In this document, we will go into a bit of detail about how AWX runs a lot of Python code asynchronously _in the background_ (_i.e._, _outside_ of the context of an HTTP request, such as:

-* Any time a Job is launched in AWX (a Job Template, an Adhoc Command, a Project Update, an Inventory Update, a System Job), a background process retrieves metadata _about_ that job from the database and forks some process (e.g., `ansible-playbook`, `awx-manage inventory_import`)
+* Any time a Job is launched in AWX (a Job Template, an Ad Hoc Command, a Project Update, an Inventory Update, a System Job), a background process retrieves metadata _about_ that job from the database and forks some process (_e.g._, `ansible-playbook`, `awx-manage inventory_import`)
-* Certain expensive or time consuming tasks run in the background asynchronously (like deleting an inventory).
+* Certain expensive or time-consuming tasks run in the background asynchronously (_e.g._, when deleting an inventory).
 * AWX runs a variety of periodic background tasks on a schedule.
 Some examples
   are:
     - AWX's "Task Manager/Scheduler" wakes up periodically and looks for